flowstake/flowstake.github.io/index.md

 > - Utilizing Blockchain technology to create a record of activity.
 > - Proof of Activity as Stake - validate, sign & activity transactions.
-> - Generate block rewards for 'mining' activity.
+> - Stake block rewards from 'mining' activity.

 ### Problem to Solve